 - 1) Surveys sent throughout the year to see how things are going.
 All responses are read and taken into consideration when making school policy and planning decisions. - 2) Learning Coach Committee Meetings: Monthly Meetings covering timely topics in order to prepare LC's for relative items such as Testing.
-These meetings are also used to garner feedback on various topics as well as provide an opportunity for families to share celebrations and any concerns. - 3) Learning Coach Committee Meetings: Monthly meetings focused on timely HVAM announcements and information. - 4) Parents-in-Action Committee: Highpoint's equivalence to PTO-type organizations.
-Come share ideas, help fundraise and brainstorm fun ideas for the school! - 5) "Highpoint Virtual Academy Families" Facebook Page: This is a great place to get school-wide updates and reminders as well as look for Learning Coach advice, connect with families in your area, or help other families getting started.
+These meetings are also used to garner feedback on various topics as well as provide an opportunity for families to share celebrations and any concerns. - 3) Parents-in-Action Committee: Highpoint's equivalence to PTO-type organizations.
+Come share ideas, help fundraise and brainstorm fun ideas for the school! - 4) "Highpoint Virtual Academy Families" Facebook Page: This is a great place to get school-wide updates and reminders as well as look for Learning Coach advice, connect with families in your area, or help other families getting started.